WLVX

-WLVX (107.1 FM) is a radio station licensed to Greenville, Pennsylvania.
-It operates 24 hours per day, 7 days per week at 2,100 watts.
+WLVX (107.1 FM) is a radio station that is licensed to Greenville, Pennsylvania.
+It operates twenty-four hours per day, seven days per week at 2,100 watts.

-The station is owned by Educational Media Foundation, who officially received assignment of the licenses of WEXC, WLOA and WGRP from Beacon Broadcasting on December 23, 2010.
+The station is owned by the Educational Media Foundation, which officially received assignment of the licenses of WEXC, WLOA and WGRP from Beacon Broadcasting on December 23, 2010.
 Vilkie Communications assumed control of WLOA and WGRP from Educational Media Foundation on December 15, 2011.